Module audioio.audioconverter

 converts 'test.mp3' to 'test.wav'.

-The script basically reads the files with audioloader.load_audio() and writes them with audiowriter.write_audio().
-Thus, all formats supported by these functions and the installed python audio modules are supported.
-This implies that MP3 files can be read via the audioread module, but they cannot be written (use the ffmpeg or avconv tools for that).
-Output file formats are limited to what the sndfile library supports (this is actually a lot), provided the SoundFile or wavefile python packages are installed.
+Thus, all formats supported by these functions and the installed python audio modules are available.
+This implies that MP3 files can be read via the audioread module, and they can be written via pydub.
+Many other input and output file formats are supported by the sndfile library, provided the SoundFile or wavefile python packages are installed.

 Run